 Facing Assault Charges in Utah?

-An altercation that turns physical can lead to assault charges in Utah.
-Unfortunately, when the arresting officer may not arrest the right person.
-You may have have been defending yourself and and still be charged with assault, especially if there are injuries to the other party involved.
+Any altercation that turns physical can lead to assault charges in Utah.
+Unfortunately, the arresting officer may not arrest the right person.
+You may have have been acting in self-defense and still be charged with assault, especially if there are injuries to the other party.

-At Pawelek & Gale we understand that an assault charge can affect you for the rest of your life, making it hard to find employment and depending on the severity of the charges can lose your freedom.
+At Pawelek & Gale, we understand that an assault charge will affect you for the rest of your life.
+Depending on the severity of the charges you may lose your freedom.
+It can also make it harder to find future employment.
 Penalties for an assault charge in Utah can range from a Misdemeanor to a 2nd-degree felony.
-Our Utah criminal defense lawyers will review the facts of the case and listen to witness testimonies in order to give clients a strong defense in the courtroom.
-It is imperative that you call our top-rated provo law firm for a free consultation so that we can limit the consequences and avoid jail time.
+Our Utah criminal defense lawyers will review the facts of your case and evaluate witness testimonies in order to give you the strongest defense in the courtroom.
+It is imperative that you call our top-rated Provo law firm for a free consultation so that we can limit the consequences and you can avoid potential jail time.

 What is Assault?

-Under Utah’s criminal code 76-5-102, Assault is specifically when one person either intentionally acts in a threatening, aggressive manner that instills fear in another person or when one makes an attempt with unlawful force or violence to seriously harm an individual.
-If a dangerous weapon was involved or if the means of violence were likely to kill someone then the charges would be considered Aggravated Assault and would carry severe felony charges and be elevated to an assault in in the 2nd or 3rd degree.
+Under Utah’s criminal code 76-5-102, Assault is specifically when one person either intentionally acts in a threatening, aggressive manner that instills fear in another person or they attempt, with unlawful force or violence, to seriously harm another individual.
+Charges are considered Aggravated Assault if a weapon was involved, or the means of violence would likely be fatal to the victim.
+Aggravated Assault is severe and carries felony charges that may be elevated to assault in the 2nd or 3rd degree.

 Penalties for Assault in Utah